Andrea Angius

 Area of interest:

-Dr. Angius have been involved in teaching activities as Associate Professor at University of Sassari from 2003 (about 25 academic courses), International Masters and specialized courses.
-He has a Mentorship experience as tutor with PhD, Master and University students at the University of Cagliari, Sassari and Turin.
-Dr. Angius is currently a member of the Board of Teachers of the School of Doctorate in Biomedical Sciences (Medical Genetics, Metabolic Diseases and Nutrigenomics) and previously of the Board of Teachers of the School of Doctorate in Biomolecular and Biotechnological Sciences.
+Dr. Angius has a long-standing commitment to academic teaching and mentoring.
+He has served as Associate Professor at the University of Sassari since 2003, delivering approximately 25 academic courses, and has contributed to International Master programs and advanced specialized courses.
+He has supervised and mentored PhD, Master’s, and undergraduate students at the Universities of Cagliari, Sassari, and Turin.
+He is currently a member of the Board of Teachers of the PhD School in Biomedical Sciences (Medical Genetics, Metabolic Diseases and Nutrigenomics) and previously served on the Board of the PhD School in Biomolecular and Biotechnological Sciences.

 Most significant publications: